AnselmoGPP/Apps/Character_converter/README.md

 This application allows to easily know the numerical values of the 8-bit ASCII character set.

-This console application is useful to know fast the value of characters (type char or unsigned char variables).
+This console application is useful to quickly get to know the value of characters (type char or unsigned char variables).
 This programs deals with the 8-bits ASCII character set, which contains 256 characters in total (2^8 = 256).
 There are many options in the main menu:

 -Show a list of all char type elements, including their conrresponding numerical values as char literals.
 -Show a list of all char type elements, including their conrresponding numerical values as unsigned char literals.